KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

                      {7,8,9}}
 ```

-## Unit 9 Inheratence and Polymorphism
+## Unit 9 Inheritance and Polymorphism

 Third Video [link](https://www.youtube.com/watch?v=GsXTroueOMA)

-Allows you to easily manange multiple groups of objects
+Allows you to easily manage multiple groups of objects

 Think of this as a tree where the top has the broadest of characteristics while each sub-class contains more and more granularity